-FinTech Platform YouHodler Lists Five New Metaverse Tokens for Staking, Lending, and Trading
+FinTech Platform YouHodler Lists Five New Metaverse Tokens For Staking, Lending, and Trading

-LONDON, March 11, 2022 (GLOBE NEWSWIRE) -- YouHodler, a FinTech platform focused on crypto-backed lending, stablecoin loans, crypto exchange, crypto savings accounts, and crypto trading announced the listing of several new Metaverse tokens on the platform.
+Lausanne, Switzerland, March 16, 2022 (GLOBE NEWSWIRE) -- YouHodler, a FinTech platform focused on crypto-backed lending, stablecoin loans, crypto exchange, crypto savings accounts, and crypto trading announced the listing of several new Metaverse tokens on the platform.
 For all clients on YouHodler, Decentraland (MANA), The SandBox (SAND), Axie Infinity (AXS), Illuvium (ILV) and Gala (GALA) are available immediately.

 All coins are available for exchange (buy/sell), trading, lending, and savings account features.
 For a limited time, YouHodler will feature promotion interest rates of 25% - 30% APR for these new tokens.
 The promotion will last one month from the launch of these tokens.
 After that, the interest rates will decrease to 3% APR plus compound.